Dreagonmon/micropython-mgui/README.md

 # micropython-mgui
-Easy to port micropython micro gui library, based on ```framebuf```
+Easy to port micropython micro gui library, based on micropython ```framebuf```module

 # Prepare
-Make sure you are using python3.
+Make sure you are using python3.8 and higher
 ```
 pip install -r .\requirements.txt
 ```